 - You know the drill (but let me know if you have questions) - Fill out forms on Glow; course called "Course Evaluations" - Blue sheets are for me only; rest of form is given to admin etc. All are anonymous; I can't see anything until I submit grades - If you can then do them now, but later is OK if necessary.
-They close 8am on May 15th.
+They close at the end of reading period.